Trinity Employability Award - Professional Services Pathway

 90 second video

 Create a 90 second video using a phone or camera which tells a story that captures your achievement of a single Trinity Graduate Attribute.
 We won’t be judging the quality of the video as long as we can hear and see you clearly.
-Make sure your pitch is aimed at a wide audience.
+Make sure your video is aimed at a wide audience.
 It should be clear and compelling, sparking interest in the listener.
 Remember, it must be no longer than 90 seconds!

 The following questions may help with your submission: